jnozzi/cocoadev.com/markdown/HTTPFileUploadSample.md

 sudo pico httpd.conf

-Search for General/LoadModule php and remove the number sign (#) at the beginning of the line.
-Next, for Tiger only, search for General/AddModule php and remove the number sign at the beginning of the line too.
+Search for LoadModule php and remove the number sign (#) at the beginning of the line.
+Next, for Tiger only, search for AddModule php and remove the number sign at the beginning of the line too.

 Start your http server by going to System Preferences and enabling Web Sharing in the Sharing pane.